 In addition, consideration should be given to potential implementation issues in view of the number of species of the family Centrolenidae that are not covered by this proposal and that might be difficult to distinguish in trade.
-Should the proposal be adopted, it would be desirable to develop identification tools to easily distinguish in trade those species of glass frogs listed in the Appendices, from those of the family Centrolenidae that would not be covered by the Convention.

 As mentioned above, according to the supporting statement, the four genera of glass frogs proposed for listing in Appendix II cover 104 species (detailed in the Annex).
-The Secretariat notes that if the proposal is adopted, there will be a need to establish a standard reference for these frogs, by extracting the pertinent sections from the AMNH Amphibian Database9.
+The Secretariat notes that if the proposal is adopted, there will be a need to establish a standard reference for these frogs, by extracting the pertinent sections from the AMNH Amphibian Database.
 Said database lists Guayasamin et al. (2009) as the nomenclature reference for glass frogs, which recognizes that the four genera of glass frogs covered by the proposal comprise 61 species in total: Centrolene, 23 species; Cochranella, 7 species; Hyalinobatrachium, 28 species; and Sachatamia, 3 species.
 The Nomenclature Specialist of the Animals Committee notes that since 2009, further taxonomic splits have been identified.
 In the absence of an adopted standard nomenclature for glass frogs, the species list in the Annex represents the set of glass frogs that proposal intends to list in Appendix II.
+Given this scenario, the Secretariat notes that the proponents are entitled to use a nomenclature standard such as that of Guayasamin et al. (2009) with subsequent species additions, adding up to the 104 species listed in the proposal's Annex.